El Nido Itinerary: Plan Your Next Adventure

-El Nido is one of the hottest (most popular) beach destination/place to visit in the Philippines right now.
+El Nido is one of the hottest (most popular) places to visit in the Philippines right now.
 It’s even more popular than Boracay.
-In this 5 day El Nido itinerary guide, I’m going to show you how you can explore some of the Philippine’s most amazing islands and beaches.
+In this 5 day El Nido itinerary guide, I’5-daym going to show you how you can explore some of the Philippines’ most amazing islands and beaches.

 Situated on the west coast of Palawan island and only about 1.5 hours by plane from Manila, El Nido is famous for its stunning limestone islands with their hidden lagoons and secret beaches dotting Bacuit Bay.
 Imagine Halong Bay in Vietnam or Yangshuo in China but in the middle of the clearest and bluest water you’ll ever see in your life.
-And that’s Nido.
+THAT’S El Nido.

 If you’re looking for where else to visit in this beautiful country, check out my 15 favorite destinations in the Philippines.